Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-7-release-notes.md

 ### New Features

 - IDE
-  - Bundeled JDK with Tizen Studio removing the dependency on system Java
+  - JDK has been bundled with Tizen Studio removing the dependency of Java being installed in the system.
-  - Support for Chrome 80 added
+  - Support for Chrome 80 has been added.
-  - Log Viewer has been re enabled in the IDE
+  - Log Viewer has been re-enabled in the IDE.

 - Certificate Manager
-  - Enhanced the security of certificates by adding support for SHA512 encryption
+  - The security of the certificates has been enhanced by adding support for SHA512 encryption.

 ### Fixed Bugs

-- The issue with Native unit test applications not getting installed on emulator is fixed
+- The issue of Tizen Native unit test applications not getting installed on the emulator has been fixed.

 ### Known Issues